johngrimes/t-minus/README.markdown

   Add your Campaign Monitor API key and list ID to have new subscribers automatically added.

-## Customising your controller
+## Customising your model or controller

-If you want to customise the PrelaunchController, simply generate the controller file and make the changes:
+If you want to customise the PrelaunchController or the PrelaunchSubscriber model, simply use the built-in generators and make changes to the generated files:

+    rails generate t_minus:controller

-    rails generate t-minus:controller
+    rails generate t_minus:model

 ## Contributing